Legal basis

 It is not always easy to define the various groups that make up the UOCAVA population because not all UOCAVA voters register or vote using the provisions of the law that apply specifically to them.
 The 1986 law applies to all active duty members of the military, members of the Merchant Marine, the commissioned corps of the Public Health Service and the National Oceanic and Atmospheric Administration, family members of these groups, and regular civilians residing abroad.
 However, if UOCAVA voters use traditional methods to register and vote, they are counted among the general population and not captured by any administrative assessments aimed specifically at measuring the UOCAVA population.

 More broadly, the UOCAVA population can be segmented into its two largest subpopulations: the active duty military and civilians living abroad.
 It is surprisingly difficult to estimate how many people are covered under UOCAVA, especially when it comes to civilians living abroad.
-Recent researchsuggests that altogether, these groups totaled around 3.9 million eligible voters, with 2.6 million of those being overseas civilians.
-This creates a voting-eligible population comparable to that of Colorado.
+Recent research suggests that altogether, these groups totaled around 4.8 million U.S. citizens overseas, with 2.9 million of those being eligible to vote.
+This creates a voting-eligible population comparable to that of Oklahoma.

 Registration and voting